VERO-NFT/vero-decisions/README.md

 4. Update the new decision record with as many relevant details as possible.
 Reflect the best encapsulation of the factors in play that led to the decision.
 Follow the clues present in the template file to guide how the decision is recorded.
 The best advice to use is to be honest and clear.
-5. Run `npm run update_adr` to refresh the decision records list in the `decisions` folder.
+5. Run `npm run update_adr` to refresh the decision records list in the `docs` folder.
 6. Commit your changes and push up the branch.
 Create a pull request (PR) with the new decision branch changes.
 7. After approval and merging of the PR, the VERO will be updated on the blockchain to the status reflected in the decision record, if it was related to a VERO.
 This step is done manually right now by the VERO Admin Account but may